Many people ask us, “Can you join the Army with your GED Diploma?” Yes, the GED diploma is equivalent to a common high school diploma, so you can!

 The truth, however, is that it’s rare to find an employer that’ll offer as many educational opportunities as the U.S. military.
 Usually, it’ll be much harder to get better educated as a civilian.

 One of the best aspects of your Army career is your ability to make choices.
-Choices like your career field, promotion, accession, education, or changing your occupation.
+Choices like your career field, promotion, accession, education, or changing your occupation, as Craig J. Boykin did, who went from GED to PhD later.

 To get all set for the GED test, you can attend a physical class where you can study under the guidance of a teacher.